 25 Things In Your House Right Now That Could Be Worth Money

-You may want to spring clean your house, barn, garage, or attic because these things ordinary things just lying around could be worth money.
+You may want to spring clean your house, barn, garage, or attic because these ordinary things could be worth money.

 Vinyl is back, baby!
 National events like the yearly Record Sale Day have hipsters and older people alike standing in line for special sales on limited release titles and sought after vintage vinyl.
 But it’s hard saying what your collection may be worth.
 “Some records won’t sell for more than 50 cents while coveted first pressings can command thousands of dollars,” says Dan Orkin, who manages the Reverb Price Guide.
-Currently, on the Reverb LP marketplace there is a 1956 self-titled Elvis Presley album listed for $105, while the Purple Rain album, by Prince, still in shrink wrap, is listed for $179.
+Currently, on the Reverb LP marketplace there is a 1957 Elvis’ Christmas album listed for $149.
 Check out 10 albums that are worth a fortune today.

 That old arcade game that you dragged from your parent’s attic to your current house’s attic may be worth some change, even if it’s not working.
 According to Seth Peterson, co-founder and CEO of All You Can Arcade, a nonworking arcade game can still fetch a $100 to $400.
 Working games range from $600 to $2,500.
 Some titles are hotter than others right now.
 “Asteroids is an awesome title with high replayability and is worth $1,000,” says Peterson.
 “The value of Pong has quadrupled in the last four years and is approaching $2000.”